JesseWx2011/Deluge/README.md

 # Deluge
 Deluge is a minimal weather app for all devices, including base features such as outlooks, radar, and more.

-Deluge is currently in version BETA IV.
+Deluge is currently in version BETA V.

 <h2>Version</h2>

-The Current Version of this application is BETA IV.
+The Current Version of this application is BETA V.
 Changelogs can be found in the "Releases" tab.

 <h2>Creators and Contributors</h2>